Drachi Lhamo: Young Mistress of the Qing Dynasty

 Rituals in Drachi Temple

-Drapchi Temple serves as a dependent temple of Sera Monastery, with the appointment of its monks being overseen by Sera Monastery.
-The central focus of the temple hall is on statues of Guru Rinpoche, Yamantaka, and Other Great Tibetan Buddhist masters.
-However, unique to Dachi Temple are the statues of Drachi Lhamo and the Guardian kings, located on either side of the entrance, which are worshipped by visitors.
+Drapchi Temple, a dependent temple of Sera Monastery, has its monk appointments overseen by Sera Monastery.
+The temple hall’s central focus includes statues of Guru Rinpoche, Yamantaka, and other Great Tibetan Buddhist masters.
+Unique to Drapchi Temple, statues of Drachi Lhamo and the Guardian Kings, positioned on either side of the entrance, receive worship from visitors.

 The monks of Drachi Temple recite scriptures that are similar to those of other Geluk sects’ temples, including Sera Monastery.
 However, the temple is particularly known for Drachi Lhamo’s ability to fulfil worldly desires, making it a popular destination for those seeking blessings.
 Visitors can provide the names of loved ones to the monks, who will recite scriptures and offer appropriate guidance.